Friday, January 22, 2021

 Ticket pricing: $39 USD for single tickets (up to 12 purchased)

-For groups of 13 attendees or more, we are offering a flat fee of $499 USD.
+For groups of 13 – 20 attendees, we are offering a flat fee of $499 USD.
 Your cart will automatically update once 13+ tickets are added to it.

 An email will be sent to attendees 2 business days prior to the event date with the Zoom information to join this session.
 Please look out for this and check your spam/junk folder in case it is routed there.